 - Hormones imbalances are often missed in autoimmune investigations, particularly estrogen and prolactin issues.

-- Many people with autoimmunity can have a problem with gluten (the protein found in many grains), and while it can be tricky to establish celiac disease from non celiac gluten sensitivity, we do our best to establish this from the start as management is different.
-Its worth noting that the gold standard diagnosis of celiac disease can only be done via a biopsy (endoscopy) through a gastroenterologist, whilst there are many people who have gluten issues who are not celiacs its good to know where you fit.
+- Many people with autoimmunity can have a problem with gluten (the protein found in many grains).
+Celiac disease, gluten intolerance or non celiac gluten sensitivity can be an issue.
+Its worth noting that the gold standard diagnosis of celiac disease can only be done via a biopsy (endoscopy) through a gastroenterologist, whilst there are many people who have gluten issues who are not celiacs its good to know where you fit, as treatment varies.

 - Allergies and food intolerances can play a role in autoimmune conditions beyond just a gluten problem.